13 Favorite Flies For Catching Brown Trout

 Maybe that’s why it catches fish for me or maybe its just a great fly.
 In the end it doesn’t matter as long as I get to feel a tug.

-A little secret – add some crystal flash to the tail.
+A little secret – if you tie your own Woolly Buggers add some crystal flash to the tail.

 I put on a Skunk that Randy has been developing.
 On my second cast up into some wood – BAM! – Game on with a feisty 14 inch brown.
 I caught 3 more brown’s in the low teens on a hot mid-day that should have meant ending the day early.

-Since that trip I’ve caught many more browns and I’m convinced that on those days when nothing else seems to be working, some rubber legs can be sex to brown trout.
+Since that trip I’ve caught many more browns and I’m convinced that on those days when nothing else seems to be working, some rubber legs can be sexy to brown trout.

 Another fly I still tie for myself.
 If you look at the different recipes you’ll see PT that are skinny and fat.
 I tie a little of both, plus I’ll add a bead head for added weight.